PaulGilchrist/mongodb-testing/redis-cache/README-redis.md

 # Docker Desktop Setup for Persistent Redis on Mac OS

-Before running this code, run the [Docker Desktop](https://www.docker.com/products/docker-desktop) command below to install and start Redis (change DB path as needed).

-* Make sure to choose a path that exists, or create it before running the Docker command.
-The above example is for MacOS, but would not pre-exist for Windows users
+Run the following command, but only after first creating the local folder that the command references.
+The `--save` command means is 10 millions writes occur within 60 seconds, write them to disk.
+Feel free to tune this as needed.

 ```
-docker run -d --name redis-cache -p 6379:6379 -v /Users/Shared/redis:/data redis:latest redis-server --save 60 1
+docker run -d --name redis-cache -p 6379:6379 -v /Users/Shared/redis:/data redis:latest redis-server --save 60 10000000
 ```

 Use the Docker desktop dashboard to connect to the Redis console and then execute the command `redis-cli` to confirm proper functioning optionally testing the below example commands